IOCoin/DIONS/src/dvm/dvmc/docs/Host_Guide.md

 > How to bring DVMC support to Your DVM Client.

-## Host charerface
+## Host interface

-First of all, you have to implement the Host charerface.
-The Host charerface allows VMs to query and modify DVM state during the execution.
+First of all, you have to implement the Host interface.
+The Host interface allows VMs to query and modify DVM state during the execution.

 The implementation can be done in object-oriented manner.
-The ::dvmc_host_charerface lists the methods any Host must implement.
+The ::dvmc_host_interface lists the methods any Host must implement.

-Moreover, each of the methods has a pocharer to ::dvmc_host_context as a parameter.
+Moreover, each of the methods has a pointer to ::dvmc_host_context as a parameter.
 The context is owned entirely by the Host allowing a Host instance to behave as an object with data.